-6.1.2.4 2d Cartoony Animation (self-study) - Character Animators only
+6.1.2.4.
+2D Stylized Animation (self-study)

-- of the animation principles in 2d cartoony animation - the connection between clear gesture and timing as foundation of any performance - analysing a character's motivation and translation to the performance
+- of the animation principles in 2d stylized animation - how to analyze reference to determine an animation style's use of the principles. - the connection between clear gesture and timing as foundation of any performance - analysing a character's motivation and translation to the performance

-- analyze and utilize relevant reference material - analyze their workflow for efficiency and speed - how to use extreme and breakdown poses, smears, timing and pacing to create 2d cartoony animation
+- analyze and implement relevant reference material for their stylized animation - analyze their workflow for efficiency and speed - how to use extreme and breakdown poses, smears, timing and pacing to create 2d stylized animation